 - Does the

-instructor know how to teach to adults, or do he just present
+instructor know how to teach to adults, or does he just present

 - Does the